nicantmac/MiscellaneousProgramming/web-dev/front-end-dev/ReactJS/hooks/useEffect/README.md

 useEffect runs after a component renders.
 It lets your component react to changes in state, props, or lifecycle events.

+There are only 3 valid patterns you will ever use in real React apps - 1️⃣ No dependency array, 2️⃣ Empty dependency array [], 3️⃣ Dependency array with values, 🔁 Multiple dependencies

 Basic syntax:

 useEffect(() => {